andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 we can generate random networks of whatever size we want by *just requesting something by its type*?

-And also, our implementation is *guarunteed* to have the right sized matrices…no worrying about using the right size parameters for the right matrix in the right oder.
+Our implementation is also *guaranteed* to have the right sized matrices…no worrying about using the right size parameters for the right matrix in the right oder.
 GHC does it for you automatically!